Help Stem the Moose Decline In Ontario

 concerns that can decrease moose populations.
 While the Ontario Ministry of Natural

-Resources and Forestry (OMNRF) have recently reduced tag allocations and
+Resources and Forestry (OMNRF) has reduced tag allocations and

-changed hunting seasons, we do not think that these measures go far enough.
+changed hunting seasons, these measures don't go far enough.

 Ontario has the most lax restrictions